kYangLi/DeepH-pack-docs/docs/theoretical_backgrounds.md

 ![image](_image/DeepH-schematic.png)
 [Source: arXiv:2601.02938 [cond-mat.mtrl-sci]](https://arxiv.org/abs/2601.02938)

-The core concept is as follows: Instead of modeling electronic structure properties such as band gap, electric conductivity, etc. directly, we use DeepH to model the DFT Hamiltonian.
-Although the requirement for postprocessing introduces additional burden to the workflow, the advantages of modeling Hamiltonian is apparent, to name a few:
+The core concept is as follows: Instead of modeling electronic structure properties such as band gap, electrical conductivity, etc. directly, we use DeepH to model the DFT Hamiltonian.
+Although the requirement for postprocessing introduces additional burden to the workflow, the advantages of modeling the Hamiltonian is apparent, to name a few:

 - DFT Hamiltonian includes *complete* electronic structure information at the mean-field level, therefore in principle all mean-field electronic structures could be derived with a single model.
 - DFT Hamiltonian contains abundant underlying data, therefore is favorable for data-hungry deep-learning methods.